espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

 -  In Bluetooth LE client, the property of tx characteristic must be ``write with response`` or ``write without response``, and the property of rx characteristic must be ``indicate`` or ``notify``.
 -  In Bluetooth LE server, the property of tx characteristic must be ``indicate`` or ``notify``, and the property of rx characteristic must be ``write with response`` or ``write without response``.
--  If the automatic reconnection function is disabled, when the connection is disconnected, a disconnection message is displayed (depending on AT+SYSMSG), customer need to send the connection command again.
--  If the automatic reconnection function is enabled, the connection will be automatically reconnected after disconnection, and the MCU side will not be aware of the disconnection.
+-  If the automatic reconnection function is disabled, when the connection is disconnected, a disconnection message is displayed (depending on AT+SYSMSG), you need to send the connection command again; If this function is enabled, the connection will be automatically reconnected after disconnection, and the MCU side will not be aware of the disconnection.
 If the MAC of the peer end changes, the connection will fail.

 Example
 ^^^^^^^^